10 Of The Coolest Neighborhoods To Stay In Atlanta, Georgia - Updated 2023

 Source: Photo by Wikimedia Commons user Josh Hallett used under CC BY 2.0

-East Atlanta Village is an eclectic neighborhood, known for its abstract street art, abundance of bars and restaurants, and love for music - from hip hop to alternative rock.
+East Atlanta Village is widely known as the hipster neighborhood in Atlanta.
+This is primarily because of its abstract street art, abundance of bars and restaurants, and love for music - from hip hop to alternative rock.
 Its quirky, unpretentious nature makes it one of the best hangout spots in the area, where you can get a tattoo, people-watch at a bar, appreciate the graffiti art or simply indulge in the music.
-Stay at the Milton Manor - rooted along Milton Avenue - which is an easy drive to many attractions in Atlanta such as Atlanta Zoo and Martin Luther King Jr. National Historic Site.

 Stayed at this property?